-How To Apply Statuary & Patina Finishes
+How to Apply Statuary and Patina Finish to Copper

 Brown Statuary Finishes

 Statuary finishes are conversion coatings.
-In conversion coatings, the metal surface is either converted into a protective film, usually an oxide or sulfide of the metal involved, or a compound is precipitated which forms a surface film.
+In conversion coatings, the metal surface is either converted into a protective film, usually, an oxide or sulfide of the metal involved, or a compound is precipitated which forms a surface film.

 The use of chemical solutions is generally termed “oxidizing,” although the oldest method and the one which produces the widest range of brown to black stages on copper alloys actually produces not an oxide but a metal sulfide finish by the use of alkaline sulfide solutions.
 Originally liver of sulfur was employed, this being a crude mixture of potassium polysulfides and thiosulfate, also called potassium sulfuret.

-Modifications of these formulas called for the use of sodium, potassium, barium, and ammonium sulfides, which were claimed to produce different shades, but almost all sulfide colors are now produced from solutions of polysulfides which are sold in concentrated form under a number of trade names, usually called “oxidizing liquid.”
+Modifications of these formulas called for the use of sodium, potassium, barium, and ammonium sulfides, which were claimed to produce different shades, but almost all sulfide colours are now produced from solutions of polysulfides which are sold in concentrated form under a number of trade names, usually called “oxidizing liquid.”

 All sulfide films require wet or dry scratch brushing for good appearance and will look better longer if protected by oiling, waxing or, more permanently, by a good top coat of clear lacquer.
-The desirable contrast in color can be produced by scratch brushing with a pumice paste, or by use of a “greaseless” polishing compound on a buffing wheel.
+The desirable contrast in colour can be produced by scratch brushing with a pumice paste, or by use of a “greaseless” polishing compound on a buffing wheel.
 In any case, the sulfide solution employed should be fairly dilute, since concentrated solutions can result in a brittle film which may be non-adherent.

 Clean to a bright satin finish using a mixture of 5% oxalic acid and water together with fine India pumice powder.
 The cleaning should be done using a fairly stiff short-bristled cleaning brush in the direction of the grain.
 The metal should be recleaned using the above mixture and a wet, virgin clean white cloth and applied in conformance with the original motion.